There are three summer to-do lists I make every year: a summer bucket list of all the seasonal activities I want to do before fall rolls around, a

 If You're Watching 'Pose' You Need To Read 'The Belles' by Dhonielle Clayton

-OK, so Pose is set is the drama-filled days of the 1980's in New York City, and The Belles is set in a fantasy world.
+Pose is set is the drama-filled days of the 1980's in New York City, and The Belles is set in a fantasy world.
 But there is so much interesting overlap to explore between the two stories.
 They are both set in decadent worlds filled with high-fashion excess, over-the-top parties, and unimaginable glamour.
 But both worlds also use the veneer of pretty dresses and luxury to hide a sinister underbelly that threatens to explode, exposing secrets and changing the way the various characters see their world forever.
+Click here to buy The Belles.

 If You're Watching 'Teachers' You Need To Read 'Class Mom' by Laurie Gelman